ManohariniA/web_link_extractor/README.md

 4. This can fther be extended as to save this data to a database.

 ####### I have used Apahe kafka using confluent in my project #######

 Firstly, we need to set up our kafka and get our IDE ready to run our project.
 This could be done using https://developer.confluent.io .
 The site demonstartes pretty straight forward explanation to go ahead and run a basic producer and cosumer on ur IDE.

 ########### coomands used to run producer and consumer concurrently #########

-python main.py -- This command would run the producer first printing producer data and then folloed by the consumer data in the same terminal.
+python main.py -- This command would run the producer first printing producer data and then followed by the consumer data in the same terminal.

-If the Confluent CLI was set up then we can run producer and consumer in 2 different terminals to see results at the same time using : confluent kafka topic produce links11 --- here links11 is the topic that we r using for running a producer. confluent kafka topic consume --from-beginning links --- consumer.
+If the Confluent CLI was set up then we can run producer and consumer in 2 different terminals to see results at the same time using :

+confluent kafka topic produce links11 --- here links11 is the topic that we r using for running a producer.

+confluent kafka topic consume --from-beginning links --- consumer.